gchure/phd/docs/src/chapter_08/section_06_entropy.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Without assigning a specific mechanism, we can say that there is a temperature-dependent entropic parameter that was neglected in the estimation of the energetic parameters in Garcia and Phillips 2011 [@garcia2011] and Razo-Mejia *et al.* 2018 [@razo-mejia2018].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Without assigning a specific mechanism, we can say that there is a temperature-dependent entropic parameter that was neglected in the estimation of the energetic parameters in
+@garcia2011 and @razo-mejia2018.
 In this case, the inferred energetic parameter $\Delta\varepsilon^*$ is composed of enthalpic ($\Delta H$) and entropic ($\Delta S$) parameters,
 $$\Delta\varepsilon^* = \Delta H - T\Delta S. \label{eq:utds}$$ For a set of